 This is perhaps the most important question, says Isay.
 “This is the person speaking to the future — directly to their great-great-great-grandkids — and letting them know what they’ve learned,” he says.
 Even if their wisdom is as simple as “be kind” or “be honest,” the interviewer will take a lot away.
 “Some people share regrets about not spending enough time with the people they cared about, or about not saying the things that they wanted to say to the people they loved,” he says.
 “When you hear that from someone who’s close to you, it resonates deeply.
 Their answer might just shake you up.”

-The Great Thanksgiving Listen provides a way for high school students to interview an elder and help preserve the voices and stories of a generation of Americans over the Thanksgiving holiday weekend.
-But anyone from anywhere can take part.
-All you need is a smartphone and the Storycorps app — follow the prompts to prepare a new interview, then tag your interview #thegreatlisten, adding your state abbreviation to the end of the hashtag.
+The Great Thanksgiving Listen provides a way for high school students to interview an elder and help preserve the voices of a generation of Americans.
+But anyone can take part.
+All you need is a smartphone and the Storycorps app — follow the prompts to prepare a new interview, then tag it #TheGreatListen.

 Illustration by Dawn Kim/TED.